AdobeDocs/adobeio-console/faq.md

 Integrations and plugins are now projects.
 Go to **Projects** in the UI to find all of your existing integrations & plugins.
 To learn more about projects, read the [projects overview](projects.md).

+### What does "Quota usage" mean?

+Select APIs specify a quota, or fixed allowance, for usage.
+Often this is tied to trial programs for testing out a service.
+For APIs that provide a quota, a *Quota usage* section will appear at the top of the API overview when the API is selected in the left navigation.
+For more information on quota usage, read the [quota usage overview](quota.md).